vitessio/website/content/en/docs/23.0/reference/features/monitoring.md

 ## 3. Push-based metrics system

 Vitess also includes support for push-based metrics systems via plug-ins.
-Each Vitess component would need to be run with the `--emit_stats` flag.
+Each Vitess component would need to be run with the `--emit-stats` flag.

-By default, the stats_emit_period is 60s, so each component will push stats to the selected backend every minute.
-This is configurable via the `--stats_emit_period` flag.
+By default, the stats-emit-period is 60s, so each component will push stats to the selected backend every minute.
+This is configurable via the `--stats-emit-period` flag.

 Vitess has preliminary plug-ins to support OpenTSDB as a push-based metrics backend.